1. What assets can I use to make a gift to the American Cancer Society?

 gift annuity.
 What financial provisions will you make for the

 income payments to me and my spouse?

-Your charitable gift annuity will be treated as a general obligation of the American Cancer Society, backed by all of our assets.
-We have an unbroken record in making timely payments to our annuitants, and that ongoing responsibility is a key element in our financial policies.
+Your charitable gift annuity will be treated as a general obligation of the American Cancer Society, backed by all of its assets. the American Cancer Society has an unbroken record in making timely payments to our annuitants, and that ongoing responsibility is a key element in its financial policies.

 8. If I create a bequest or life-income gift,

 will you continue to ask me for annual contributions?

 Your planned gift is a significant addition to our long-term financial strength and our ability to meet the challenges and opportunities the future will bring.
 However, today's efforts are supported through annual gifts and we greatly appreciate and encourage any annual support you may want to consider.